wapc/wapc-js/README.md

 This is a boilerplate typescript project that incorporates fixes and best practices I come across as I build new projects.

-If you extend this via a fork or otherwise, please let me know so I can check out your changes!
+If you extend this via a fork or otherwise, please let me know so I can it to the list below.

 ## Who is this for?